Rescuers race against time to find the missing sub in the Atlantic bound for the Titanic site

 “It is a remote area — and it is a challenge to conduct a search in that remote area,” said Rear Adm.
 John Mauger, a commander for the U.S. Coast Guard, which also is searching for the Titan.
 “But we are deploying all available assets to make sure we can locate the craft and rescue the people on board.”

+Ship-tracking satellite data from MarineTraffic.com analyzed by The Associated Press showed the Polar Prince some 430 miles (690 kilometers) southeast of St. John's on Tuesday morning.
+The Bahamas-flagged cable layer Deep Energy was nearby as well, likely assisting in the surface search.

-In an email to The Associated Press, Concannon said he was supposed to be on the dive but could not go.
+In an earlier email to the AP, Concannon said he was supposed to be on the dive but could not go.
 He said officials were working to get a remotely operated vehicle that can reach a depth of 3.7 miles (6 kilometers) to the site as soon as possible.

 OceanGate's expeditions to the Titanic wreck site include archaeologists and marine biologists.
 The company also brings people who pay to come along, known as "mission specialists."
 They take turns operating sonar equipment and performing other tasks in the five-person submersible.